appbaseio/Docs/content/docs/reactivesearch/react/advanced/migration.md

 **v4.x:**

-v4 comes with a very basic setup automating the config computation and requires almost nothing from the setup point of view enhancing the DX and reducing chances human errors.
+v4's SSR usage doesn't require component config from the user.
+It only requires the following 6 lines to setup SSR.

 ```jsx